OCSJX-16 effective in growing warfighter understanding

 Lt.
 Col. Rich Pfeiffer, the director at MICC-Fort Irwin, California, who served as the officer in charge of the OCS capabilities and analysis cell at OCSJX-16, believed that the presence of the warfighter added a realistic element to the training.

-"I've been involved with this exercise for several years, and seeing how the warfighter's involvement has grown today is phenomenal," Pfeiffer said.
+"I've been involved with this exercise for several years, and seeing how the warfighter's involvement has grown today is phenomenal," said Pfeiffer.
 "It all begins with the requirement.
 Getting the requirement developer and owner here and interacting is absolutely taking us to a training level exponentially above what we've had in years past."

 OCSJX-16 was the first time the United Kingdom participated as a training audience.
 The U.K. formed and operated their version of an OCS integration cell, called a contractor capability coordinator cell, to train on contracted support tasks and explore and assess OCS interoperability with the U.S. OCSIC.
 The CCCC developed a number of processes to improve staff coordination of contracted support capabilities.